 Whenever two entities have the same number and types of component attached, to systems they are almost identical (these entities belong to the same EntityArchetype).
 To distinguish similar entities which differ only to some degree, we might consider adding a dummy component, which will work like a tag, e.g. one type of spaceship is a ghost ship and shouldn’t be destroyed on contact.
 To achieve this we could create DestroyOnCollide component, without any fields and attach it to all ship entities, except the ghost type ships.
 This knowledge will come in handy when we get to the Systems chapter.

 As of now, prefabs are not supported in Tiny Mode, but Unity developers are already working on it.
-To imitate prefab behaviour, we have to use objects called EntityGroup.
+To imitate prefab behavior, we have to use objects called EntityGroup.
 To create an entity group, select Tiny, Create, EntityGroup at the top of the editor or right click in the Project window, then Create, Tiny, EntityGroup.

 Each project must have at least one EntityGroup, which will be created at the start of the game.
 As we have mentioned before, Project Tiny doesn’t use traditional Scenes.
 Instead, we have to set one of existing EntityGroups in the Project window and click Set as Startup button in the Inspector.

 By double-clicking on an EntityGroup we can add it to the game.
-Have in mind, that even though we might have multiple EntityGroups open at the same time, only one can be set as Startup group, which means others won’t be created right away – explanation how to start the game with multiple EntityGroups created will be shown in the Systems chapter.
+Have in mind, that even though we might have multiple EntityGroups open at the same time, only one can be set as a Startup group, which means others won’t be created right away – explanation how to start the game with multiple EntityGroups created will be shown in the Systems chapter.
 To unload an EntityGroup, right-click on it in the Hierarchy window and select Unload EntityGroup (for demonstration purposes, we will unload all other EntityGroups except for our newly created one).

 With EntityGroup added to the game, we can now add Entities to it.
 To create an entity, right click in the Hierarchy window and select Create Empty, or click Create button visible at the top of the Hierarchy, then Create Empty.